dmiller2000/Car_Pricing_Optimization/README.md

 # What Drives the Price of a Car?

 ## Project Overview
 This data science project aims to identify and quantify the key factors that influence car prices in the market.
 By analyzing various car attributes and their relationship with price, we provide insights that can help buyers, sellers, and dealerships make informed decisions.
+Analysis follows the CRISP-DM methodology.

 ## [Link to Notebook](car_price_analysis.ipynb)